 - Pools over 18m (yards too), Chrono mode for timing other sports

 - Water resistant to 50m, 24 hour clock and alarm

-The PoolMatePlus connects to an Android phone or tablet (by NFC), just install our app and make sure NFC is enabled on your device.
+The PoolMatePlus connects to Android or iPhone (by NFC), just install our app and make sure NFC is enabled on your device.

-If you don’t have an Android device you can download data to a PC or Mac by the USB pod that is included.
+If you don’t have a suitable device you can download data to a PC or Mac by the USB pod that is included.

 PC or Mac: Syncs swim data by InfraRed transfer via USB pod.

 Diameter of face 40mm

 Contents: PoolMatePlus watch, USB pod, cable and user manual

 A simple calibration lap is all that’s required to set up the special open water mode, which uses the in- built accelerometer to work out the swim metrics.
 Using this method rather than GPS, which takes a lot of power and has difficulties operating in water, means the PoolMate2 has a battery life of over 2 years!

 How do we do it?